Call 1 855 783 6309

 Day 8 - Valley of the Kings

-Perhaps opt for a hot air balloon ride early this morning before we visit the Valleys of the Kings & Queens and Temple of Hatshepsut.
+This morning we visit the Valleys of the Kings & Queens and Temple of Hatshepsut.
 Valley of the Kings was constructed to house the regal sarcophagi-enclosed mummies of the mighty pharaohs awaiting their passage into the after-life.
 Some of the best known tombs are those of Ramses II, Seti I, Amenhotep II and of course, the tomb of King Tutankhamen.
 In all, more than 60 tombs have been excavated.
 This afternoon we drive to Hurghada.

 Day 9 - Soak up some sun!